How Oil and Gas Operators Can Reduce JIB Errors Before Month-End Close

 Many JIB errors begin when field costs enter the workflow without enough operating context.
 An invoice labeled “field service and equipment repair” is not enough for clean JIB review.
 Accounting still needs to know whether the cost belongs to routine LOE, workover expense, capital activity, or an AFE-controlled project.

-A cost classification gate should stop unclear charges before they reach billing readiness.
+A cost classification gate should stop unclear charges before they reach billing readiness:

 Require asset assignment: Do not allow a field cost to move toward JIB review without a well, lease, field, or asset group.